Ronny199/alx-low_level_programming/0x01-variables_if_else_while/README.md

- all possible combinations of single-digit numbers
+print all possible different combinations of three digits